EthanNorton/SWEskills/README.md

   - **Resource**: [Parallel Programming Models and their Influence on Multi-core Performance](https://dl.acm.org/doi/10.1145/2145816.2145830)

 - **Community and Forums**:
-  - **Stack Overflow**: Engage with the community to ask questions and learn from others’ experiences.
+  - **MSDS**: Grow close with classmates and understand how to apply and improve this understanding to future workflows.
   - **Reddit**: Subreddits like r/programming and r/cscareerquestions often have discussions about best practices and learning resources.
   - **Meetups and Conferences**: Attend local meetups, webinars, and conferences to learn from industry experts and network with other professionals.